HKUSTSMARTLab/HKUSTSMARTLab.github.io/_posts/2025-07-29-smartcare.md

 ### Foundation and Partnership

-SmartCare’s development is rooted in Smart Lab’s research excellence and HKUST’s vibrant AI innovation ecosystem.
-In May 2025, Smart Lab facilitated a tripartite partnership to integrate SmartCare’s platform with PanopticAI’s camera-based vital sign monitoring—another HKUST-nurtured innovation—at a new ambulatory care center in Admiralty, further enhancing operational efficiency and service quality.
+SmartCare’s development is rooted in SmartX Lab’s research excellence and HKUST’s vibrant AI innovation ecosystem.
+In May 2025, SmartX Lab facilitated a tripartite partnership to integrate SmartCare’s platform with PanopticAI’s camera-based vital sign monitoring—another HKUST-nurtured innovation—at a new ambulatory care center in Admiralty, further enhancing operational efficiency and service quality.

 ### Leadership and Research Excellence

-The SmartCare project is led by Prof. Hao Chen (Director, Smart Lab; Assistant Professor, Computer Science & Engineering, HKUST), Dr. Justin Cheng (CEO & Co-Founder, SmartCare; Registered Medical Practitioner, HKUST Clinic), and Prof. Samuel Yu Chung-Toi (Director, Health, Safety, and Environment Office, HKUST).
+The SmartCare project is led by Prof. Hao Chen (Director, SmartX Lab; Assistant Professor, Computer Science & Engineering, HKUST), Dr. Justin Cheng (CEO & Co-Founder, SmartCare; Registered Medical Practitioner, HKUST Clinic), and Prof. Samuel Yu Chung-Toi (Director, Health, Safety, and Environment Office, HKUST).
 The team is dedicated to advancing AI medical foundation models and next-generation clinical technologies, translating scientific breakthroughs into tangible healthcare benefits.

 ---

-### About Smart Lab
+### About SmartX Lab

-**Smart Lab**, led by Prof. Hao Chen at HKUST, is dedicated to advancing trustworthy AI technologies for healthcare and science.
+**SmartX Lab**, led by Prof. Hao Chen at HKUST, is dedicated to advancing trustworthy AI technologies for healthcare and science.
 Our research spans large-scale models for healthcare, computer-assisted intervention, AI for science, and bioinformatics.
 Our mission is to drive a transformative revolution in medical practice and scientific discovery, shaping a healthier future.

 ### About The Hong Kong University of Science and Technology